 From the very start of her career, Debbie Small was interested in small businesses and entrepreneurship.
-Even as a child she confessed, “I didn’t read Glamour like my girlfriends, I read Entrepreneur!”
+Even as a child she confessed, “I didn’t read Glamour magazine like my girlfriends, I read Entrepreneur!”
 In college, she put those lessons to work and created Party Pizzaz, a business that sold unique party favors to sororities and fraternities at Kansas State University.
-She spent the first decade after college as a Senior Media Consultant producing comprehensive television advertising campaigns for small business owners and placing them on cable networks.
+She spent the first decade after college as a Senior Media Consultant for Time Warner producing comprehensive television advertising campaigns for small business owners and placing them on cable networks.
 She found the work fulfilling and loved the opportunity to consult with business owners to assess their needs and grow their revenue.

 Due to her experience, she is recognized as one of the top brokers in the country!

 Utilizing her core strength of working with business owners, Debbie joined the Apex team in 2004.
 She’s now worked in the Mergers and Acquisitions industry for nearly 20 years.
 While she’s sold hundreds of businesses in a variety of industries, she’s still the same friendly and approachable person that she was when she first started as a broker.
 Her longevity and seniority with Apex have given her extensive experience helping business sellers and buyers navigate the numerous complexities of selling and buying a business.
 She’s helped many sellers avoid challenges that can arise when cashing out of one of their largest assets, their company.

 Due to her extensive experience, work ethic, and customer focus, she is consistently recognized as one of the top business brokers in the country!